 Again, we will use the email address provided on your AACOMAS application.
 Please check your account on a regular basis.
 It is your responsibility to update your email address within your PCOM application portal if it changes.

-Interviewed candidates are usually notified within 4-6 weeks of their interview date.
+Interviewed candidates are usually notified within four to six weeks of their interview date.

 PCOM follows the AACOMAS Traffic Guidelines, therefore accepted DO program applicants are asked to send a $250 non-refundable tuition prepayment according to the posted schedule.

-All accepted candidates are also required to remit a $500 non-refundable deposit by April 15, 2024.
-The candidate is also asked to review and acknowledge PCOM's Technical Standards for Admission and Matriculation (PDF).
+All accepted candidates are also required to remit a $500 non-refundable deposit by April 15, 2027.
+The candidate is also asked to review and acknowledge PCOM's DO Program Technical Standards for Admission and Matriculation.

 Applicants are exempt from this requirement if:

 PCOM does not routinely accept transfer students for the Doctor of Osteopathic Medicine program; however, a transfer application may be considered under extenuating circumstances and depending on seats available in the class.
-Consideration will be given only to a student who is in good standing at an AOA-accredited college of osteopathic medicine or who is eligible for re-admission to the previously attended college of osteopathic medicine.
+Consideration will be given only to a rising third year student who is in good standing at an AOA-accredited college of osteopathic medicine or who is eligible for re-admission to the third year of study at the previously attended college of osteopathic medicine.
 COMLEX I must have a passing grade prior to matriculation at PCOM if the student is accepted by the faculty committee on Admissions.

 The initial request for transfer must originate from the dean of the college or university from which the student wishes to transfer and must be directed to the dean of the PCOM location to which they are applying.
-Application materials must be submitted before February 1, 2024 and a formal interview with the Faculty Committee on Admissions will be required.
+An application for admissions via AACOMAS must be submitted before February 1, 2027, and a formal interview with the Faculty Committee on Admissions will be required.

 If accepted, a transfer student will be given credit for courses successfully passed at the previous college that meet PCOM's curriculum requirements.
 A minimum of two years must be completed at PCOM for a student to be eligible to receive the DO degree.
-Accepted students must be prepared for summer enrollment.
+Accepted students must be prepared for summer term enrollment.
+Be advised that an official passing COMLEX Level I exam must be received prior to matriculation in the summer term at PCOM if the student is accepted by the faculty committee on Admissions.
+Clinical Education must be sent an official COMLEX Level I score report as soon as it becomes available.

 Transfer requests from one PCOM location to another must be discussed with the Dean at the PCOM location of enrollment.